Louisiana Style Slow Cooked Soul Food Gourmet Ramen Noodles!

 Pork Hock Cutlet Stewed with Tomatoes and Okra:

 The stew does take quite some time to slow simmer, so this is not an instant ramen noodle recipe.
 This recipe is slow cooked with soul!

-A butcher can use a meat saw to cut a meaty ham hock through the bone on request.
-Thin sawed ham hocks are available at Asian markets and Filipino markets.
-Keep in mind, the meatier the ham hock, the better.
+A butcher can use a meat saw to cut a meaty pork hock through the bone on request.
+Thin cut pork hocks are available at Asian markets or Filipino markets.
+Keep in mind, the meatier the pork hock, the better.

-Select a meaty 3/8" to 1/2" thick slice of fresh ham hock that is sawed through the bone.
+Step 1: Select a meaty 3/8" to 1/2" thick slice of fresh pork hock that is sawed through the bone.

-Heat a small saute pan or cast iron skillet over medium/medium low heat.
+Step 2: Heat a small sauté pan or cast iron skillet over medium/medium low heat.

 Add 1 chopped slice of smoked bacon.